Social, Emotional and Mental Health

 This list is illustrative, not exhaustive.

-Class teachers carry out a whole class Thrive screening that identifies individuals in need of additional short term intervention.
-The 1:1 / small group intervention is carried out by Mrs Woods, once parental permission has been obtained.
+Class teachers carry out a whole class Motional screening that identifies individuals in need of additional short term intervention.
+This is used to build a short term intervention program delivered individually or in small groups.

 At Powick C of E Primary School we work closely with:

 Parents can see them at school via prior arrangement within the school term or within their home.
 Please contact school if you wish to speak to the school nurse.

 If you are experiencing difficulties in your family or are worried about your children, there are people who can offer help and support.